Mrtva priroda: "Na zapadu ništa novo" scandal

-"Na zapadu ništa novo" (named after Erich Maria Remarque's novel All Quiet on the Western Front) was the band's first song with direct political undertones.
+"Na zapadu ništa novo" (named after Erich Maria Remarque's novel All Quiet on the Western Front) was the band's first song with overt political undertones.

 As a result, Yugoslav Socialist Youth League's Bosnia-Herzegovina branch (SSOBiH) demanded Mrtva priroda be banned because of its lyrics "za ideale ginu budale" ("only fools die for their ideals") and "kreteni dižu bune i ginu" ("idiots starting uprisings and getting killed").
 Arriving to Sarajevo in late February 1982 for a show at Skenderija as part of the album tour, Đorđević was forced into writing a public explanation for these specific lyrics that were deemed problematic.
 Still afraid that performing the song at the show might result in legal prosecution by the local communist authorities, the show organizers also made him sign a liability waiver in which he explicitly assumes any and all responsibility in a potential legal process.